jakexks/docker-kubectl-helm-aws/README.md

-# kubectl, helm, aws SDK
+# kubectl, helm, AWS SDK on alpine linux

 There wasn't an image that did this, so now there is